How effective is the progestogen-only pill?

 What if I miss taking a pill?

 Missing or forgetting to take a pill has happened to the best of us.
-Check out the NHS guide which will help you with what to do, depending on how many you’ve missed and where you are in your menstrual cycle.
-If you have any doubt, then make sure you use alternative contraception such as a condom or don’t have sex until you’re protected.
+Check out our missed pill calculator which will help you with what to do, depending on how many you’ve missed and where you are in your pill packet.
+We’ll update this with the drospirenone pill rules when this becomes available in the UK!
+If you have any doubt, then make sure you use alternative contraception such as a condom or don’t have sex until you’re protected and speak to your pharmacist.

 Where can you get the progestogen-only pill?